spritlesoftware/intel-app-framework-cordova-testing/README.md

 ## How to build:

 1. Clone the repo
-2. Make sure you have installed cordova, See for more information about installation: http://cordova.apache.org/docs/en/3.5.0//guide_cli_index.md.html#The%20Command-Line%20Interface
+2. Make sure you have installed cordova, See the following link to know more about installation http://cordova.apache.org/docs/en/3.5.0//guide_cli_index.md.html#The%20Command-Line%20Interface
 3. Add required platform by ```cordova platform add android```
 4. Build the app ```cordova build android```
 5. Run the app ``` cordova run android```